AutomotiveTouchup catalogs the largest paint color selection for your 2007 Volkswagen Taigun

-AutomotiveTouchup paint products are custom mixed to perfectly match the color of your 2007 Volkswagen Taigun using a basecoat/clearcoat system just like factory specs.
-To insure a proper match, you’ll need to know your vehicle’s color code, so you can find it on the chart below.
+To ensure your paint repair blends in perfectly, you'll need to apply a clear coat over the color coat.
+While AutomotiveTouchup paint products are custom mixed to perfectly match the color of your 2007 Volkswagen Taigun, we use the same basecoat/clearcoat system as your factory specs.
+You can add a clear coat to your order on the next step.
 The paint code is normally located in the back compartment panel in the trunk.
 Click here for Volkswagen paint code location diagrams and label examples.

 Don't see your color listed?